Global QCD analysis of spin PDFs in the proton with high-$x$ and lattice constraints: Conclusions

 Furthermore, the small negative (positive) HT correction to the proton (neutron) $g_1$ structure function at high $x$ values leads to a small negative HT contribution to the Bjorken integral.
 For the truncated $d_2$ moment, we find that both the proton and neutron integrals are consistent with zero for the range covered by the current experimental data.
 We note, however, the potentially important role played by nucleon resonances at high values of $x$, which at $Q^2=4$~GeV$^2$ means the extrapolation beyond $x \approx 0.55$.
 Future higher energy data from Jefferson Lab at 12~GeV and the EIC should reduce this extrapolation region and allow the $d_2$ moment to be extracted over a larger range of $x$.

-Following Ref.~\cite{Hunt-Smith:2024khs}, we have also included lattice QCD data on the gluonic pseudo Ioffe-time distributions, which, together with the jet production in polarized $pp$ collisions and high-$x$ DIS data, were found to be important in constrain the polarized gluon PDF to be positive, without the need for assumptions about PDF positivity.
+Following Ref.~\cite{Hunt-Smith:2024khs}, we have also included lattice QCD data on the gluonic pseudo Ioffe-time distributions, which, together with the jet production in polarized $pp$ collisions and high-$x$ DIS data, were found to be important in constraining the polarized gluon PDF to be positive, without the need for assumptions about PDF positivity.
+Note, however, that at present the gluon Ioffe time distribution data do not provide constraints on PDFs in the large-$x$ region beyond resolving the sign of $\Delta g$.
 A future extension of the current analysis to include dijet production data in polarized $pp$ collisions could potentially remove the need for lattice QCD data in unambiguously determining the sign of $\Delta g$.

+Our results have demonstrated that polarized data, in particular the polarized DIS data at large $x$ and low $W$, can be successfully described within an NLO framework, indicating the applicability of QCD factorization, and consistent with the observations in Refs.~\cite{Borsa:2024mss, Cruz-Martinez:2025ahf} that NNLO corrections are rather small.
+Of course, this situation may change in the future as the precision of experimental data improves with the ongoing JLab 12~GeV program and the future EIC, as well as with the inclusion of new observables that are more sensitive to NNLO effects.
+We leave for future work the extension of this analysis to include NNLO effects.

 Upcoming polarized DIS and SIDIS data from the 12~GeV program at Jefferson Lab should shed further light on the intermediate- and high-$x$ regions, and in particular higher precision measurements of transversely polarized asymmetries on $^3$He would be beneficial to more reliably determine the neutron $d_2$ matrix element.
 Data from a future EIC data would, on the other hand, provide constraints on the $x$ dependence of structure functions at lower $x$ values, and reduce the large unertainties on the singlet quark and gluon polarizations arising from extrapolations through the unmeasured region.